 Note: Upgrading your appliance to version 2.0.0.07 or later is only available for ClearCaster appliances on hardware build 06 or higher.
 If you're not sure of your hardware build number, check the underside of the appliance.

-- Broadcasting to any RTMP destination with universal mode - Wowza ClearCaster version 2.0.0.07 introduces the ability to broadcast to a wide variety of destinations including the Wowza Streaming Cloud service; Wowza Streaming Engine instances; video-sharing websites such as Facebook, YouTube, Twitch, and Twitter; and other RTMP-based destinations.
+- Broadcasting to any RTMP destination with universal mode - Wowza ClearCaster version 2.0.0.07 introduces the ability to broadcast to a wide variety of destinations including the Wowza Video service; Wowza Streaming Engine instances; video-sharing websites such as Facebook, YouTube, Twitch, and Twitter; and other RTMP-based destinations.
 Pre-tuned encoding templates are provided for each destination option to help provide the best streaming experience possible.
 For more information, see Create and manage Wowza ClearCaster broadcasts in universal mode.

 - Fixed an audio-synchronization issue by limiting QuickSync reference frames to 1.